Equitable access weight management

 By Dr. Arnold Saperstein, CMO

 An alarming forty percent of Americans are living with obesity.
 It is the second leading cause of preventable death, leads to many other chronic illnesses and cancers, and is a common comorbidity that adds to the complexity of health management.
-A recent 60 Minutes segment highlighted that many people still consider obesity a behavioral issue, and not a disease.
-According to the segment, and surprisingly, many providers aren’t taught that obesity is a disease in medical school.
+However, many still consider obesity a behavioral issue and not a disease.
+According to a segment featured in 60 Minutes, and surprisingly, many providers aren’t taught that obesity is a disease in medical school.
 This leaves them to recommend diet, exercise, and willpower as the solution.
 But science tells us that it is, in fact, the brain telling you to maintain a certain “set point.”
-This set point drives hunger and keeps you there unless it is reset.

 Change on the horizon